I use both ancient and modern astrological techniques, strengthened by a solid conceptual foundation of Hellenistic astrology.

 Claire Moon is a stage name

 from my time as an artist and dancer, and it stuck!
-My real name is Bri (she/her), which you can totally call me.
-I respond to both equally these days.
+My real name is Bri (she/they), which you can also totally call me, I respond to both equally these days.
 Hello and welcome!

-I grew up on a small farm outside a small town in so-called Minnesota, Bdewakantunwan/Mdewakanton and Wahpekute lands*.
-I’ve always loved the sky as an amateur observer, however it wasn’t until much later that I began learning and appreciating the ancient language within it.
+I grew up on a small farm outside a small town in what is called Minnesota, Bdewakantunwan/Mdewakanton and Wahpekute lands.
+I’ve always loved the sky as an casual observer, however it wasn’t until much later that I began learning and appreciating the ancient language within it.

 Prior to finding astrology, my life was mostly science and art.
 I briefly studied secondary education before changing to molecular biology, eventually completing my PharmD in 2013 at the University of Wisconsin.
-I then completed a community-based residency in which I worked with health-system administration, public health efforts, and performed independent research on asthma therapy prescribing patterns at a local clinic (unpublished despite efforts).
+You can see my resume/CV here.
+I then completed a community-based residency in which I worked with health-system administration, public health efforts, and performed independent research on asthma therapy prescribing patterns at a local clinic (unpublished, despite efforts).

 In 2018 after several years in independent community pharmacy, I began focusing on oncology and disorders of the immune system, guiding patients through chemotherapy and other invasive therapeutic modalities requiring higher levels of guidance and support.